 Fighting for People Who Have Been Injured at Work

 Fighting for People Who Have Been Injured at Work If you have been injured in a workplace accident, you probably know that you are entitled to workers’ compensation to pay your medical bills and a portion of your lost wages.
 In many work accidents, however, there may be other sources of compensation.
 Find out if that is true in your case.
-Contact an experienced personal injury lawyer at the Keches Law Group, P.C.
+Contact an experienced injury lawyer at the Keches Law Group, P.C.

 Straight Talk About Work Accidents

 Our firm has represented workers throughout Massachusetts for more than 30 years.
 Workers’ compensation is an important right — and we help our clients secure that right — but third-party lawsuits can compensate you and your family for pain and suffering and other losses not covered by workers’ compensation.
 We are proud of our long record of settlements and favorable hearing decisions in workers’ compensation cases.